 Rev. Jonas Clarke, ordained in 1755, was a major voice encouraging the parish to resist British rule.
 In the famous words of Rev. Clarke to his parishioners, “We shall be ready to Sacrifice our Estates and everything dear in Life, Yea & life itself, in support of the common cause.”
 And so it was that on April 19, 1775 the first shots of the Revolutionary War were fired near our Meeting House on Lexington’s Green.

 In the 1800’s a third, even larger Meeting House was built on the Green in the same location.
 In this Meeting House, the parish voted to become Unitarian although the church was still called the First Congregational Society or the Lexington Congregational Society.
 It did, however, remain the only church in town until a second Unitarian church was formed in East Lexington in 1833.

 When a fire completely destroyed this Meeting House during the mid-1800’s, the church decided to rebuild away from the public ground as Massachusetts had separated church from state by then.
 And thus “the white church” was built opposite the Lexington Green in 1847.
 It stands here today, familiar to millions of visitors to Lexington’s historic center.

-In 2017, First Parish in Lexington will proudly celebrate its 325th anniversary.
+In 2022, First Parish in Lexington proudly celebrates its 330th anniversary.
 More details of our long history are available here.